My attempt at visiting all 4 Disney parks in 1 day has me wondering… If you were a Disney character, who would you be?

 What are your favorite Disney movies?

-- For instance, if you love love love Frozen or the Little Mermaid or Toy Story, you can’t miss those respective park areas (Epcot’s Norway pavilion, the Magic Kingdom’s newest Fantasyland addition, and Magic Kingdom’s Tomorrowland).
+- For instance, if you love love love Frozen or the Little Mermaid or Toy Story, you can’t miss those park areas (Epcot’s Norway pavilion, the Magic Kingdom’s newest Fantasyland addition, and Magic Kingdom’s Tomorrowland, respectively).

 - Similarly, if you think Dumbo is a big fat stupid loser (OMG YOU HAVE NO SOUL) then you should altogether skip the Storybook Circus Fantasyland at Magic Kingdom.

-- Get my drift?
-The great thing about Disney World is that it’s hella organized so if you don’t care for certain movies/characters you can cut out whole chunks of the parks.
+Get my drift?
+The great thing about Disney World is that it’s hella organized.
+If you don’t care for certain movies/characters you can cut out whole chunks of the parks.

 Some things to consider when planning your day: